usri/sftp-on-aci/README.md

 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli), v2.18 (or newer)
 - [File Zilla](https://filezilla-project.org/) or other FTP client that supports SFTP

 > This guidance was developed and tested on Ubuntu 18.04 LTS and Ubuntu 20.04 LTS.
-You could also use an Azure Cloud Shell (bash) to configure and deploy the solution.
+You can also use an Azure Cloud Shell (bash) to configure and deploy the solution.

 ## Get Started